lvferreira/demoblaze/readme.md

     <img src="https://img.shields.io/endpoint?url=https://cloud.cypress.io/badge/detailed/nv36p8/develop&style=flat&logo=cypress" />
   </a>

 A simple automation project built using Cypress for testing a web based application.
-Its main purpose is to demonstrate a transalation from plain text test cases to cypress test automation scripts within the time range (2 hours).
+Its main purpose is to demonstrate a translation from plain text test cases to cypress test automation scripts within the time range (2 hours).
 My goal here is to give a glimpsy of a fully functional cypress automation project can be.

 ## Table of Contents